Spimy/yor/packages/cli/README.md

 This is the interactive way.
 If you do not provide any options, you will be immediately greeted interactively.
 Simply running `yor` is enough.

-At the time of writing this, you can only generate a `command` component.
-The option to generate an `event` component is available but will not do anything yet.

 ![Interactive CLI Preview](https://raw.githubusercontent.com/Spimy/yor/main/packages/cli/assets/interactive-cli.png)